OleksandrRachek/dbt_ecom_TPCH_SF1/README.md

-This is the model that was built on the snowflake_sample_data.tpch_sf1 schema.
+This is the dbt model that was built on the snowflake_sample_data.tpch_sf1 schema.
 The data was splitted into 3 views to simulate 3 incremental transformations.
 You can find view definitions for dbt source in scripts/ddl.sql file.
 Also for date fields were added some rolling values - to pull date ranges from 1990s to 2020s.